kodeFant/fp-unite/README.md

 # fp-unite (working title)

-fp-unite is a private support group for individuals in the functional programming space that are brave enough to work on serving others with software or content, be it open source or commercial.
+fp-unite is a private support group for individuals in the functional programming space that are brave enough to build software software or content for the public, be it open source or commercial.

 **We have one requirement for joining: You are building something for the public with functional programming.
 It can be commercial, open source, or a side-project.**